mvolkmann/blog/src/d3/00-article.md

 based on data and changes to the data.
 D3 is primarily used for data visualizations such as bar charts, pie charts, line charts, scatter plots, geographic maps, and more.
-But as we will see, it has quite a bit of overlap with jQuery and can be used for many kinds of DOM manipulations that are not related to data visualization.
+But as you will see, it has quite a bit of overlap with jQuery and can be used for many kinds of DOM manipulations that are not related to data visualization.